ajchaudhari/WRIST-segmentation/README.md

 You should now see a folder named "Wrist Segmentation" with the module inside.
 If not, use the search button or the drop down in the top left in 3D Slicer.

+Alternatively, the module will soon be added to the 3D Slicer Extensions Manager which will allow it to be installed with just a single button.

 Troubleshooting Guide
 -------